Looking for some fabulous cool-down songs for your next sweat session? This post features my favorite cool down music and good songs to stretch to!

 That’s it!
 (Oh, and anything by Alison Krauss!
 She is so calming.)
 I hope this gives you some great new ideas for cool down songs to use for your next workout.

-You can pick-and-choose from this list, or even make a playlist with all of these songs on Spotify!
+You can pick-and-choose from this list, or even make a cool down playlist with all of these songs on Spotify!

 I truly believe that music can be a great motivating factor and can help you get to the finish line in your workouts.